 We accept several payment methods for expat health insurance:

-Credit or debit cards from major providers, including Visa and Mastercard.
+Credit or debit cards from major providers, including Visa, Mastercard, American Express and Discover.

 PayPal, which lets you pay without sharing your card details.